 - Collection agencies are allowed to charge interest to your original debt if the original agreement permits the agency to charge interest during the collection timeframe or if allowed by your state.
 The FDCPA does not disallow accumulating interest to the original amount owed.
 The total interest the collection agency can charge is state-regulated.

-If you are being harassed by debt collectors and are unsure of your rights, contact an attorney, like a debt collection lawyer in Clearwater, FL, who can answer your questions and advise you of your rights and how to proceed.
+If you are being harassed by debt collectors and are unsure of your rights, contact a debt collection lawyer who can answer your questions and advise you of your rights and how to proceed.

 The FDCPA regulates what the collection agency can and cannot do to try to collect the debt.